ckanu13k/Team_KT_geophysics_in_cloud/README.md

 This competition require that teams (1-3 people) or individuals develop a novel machine learning seismic inversion algorithm to predict compressional impedance, shear impedance, and density.
 The big twist for the project is to execute the final solution on the AWS cloud!

+The main project python script is given in Testing_K_main.ipynb (Unfortunately the data is proprietary and is not available here).
+Also we add a notebook demonstration for loading seismic horizon into AWS.